top of page

 • The child is under 18 years of age;

-Answer: Naomi is a United States citizen.
+Naomi is a United States citizen.
 As a Lawful Permanent Resident, under the age of eighteen, born after Feb.
 27, 2001, and residing in the U.S. under her U.S. citizen mother's legal custody, she automatically became a U.S. citizen.
-She can now apply for a U.S. passport.
+She can now apply for a Certificate of Citizenship and a U.S. passport.

-It is important to note that many different variables can affect an individual case.
-These examples are only meant to assist with a general understanding of the rules and do not constitute legal advice.
-To evaluate your case, please consult with an Attorney.
+It is essential to note that numerous variables can impact an individual case.
+These examples are intended to provide a general understanding of the rules and should not be considered legal advice.
+To evaluate your case, please contact us.

 What happens when the parent becomes a U.S. citizen after a child is born?

-In this article, we discuss citizenship acquisitions, which are the rules that govern children born to U.S. citizens.
-The term citizenship derivation refers to cases where the parent was NOT a U.S. citizen at the childbirth time but naturalized while the child was under eighteen.
-In such cases, a child might have driven citizenship through the parent's naturalization.
+In this article, we discuss citizenship acquisition, which refers to the rules that govern children born to U.S. citizens.
+The term "citizenship derivation" relates to cases where the parent was not a U.S. citizen at the time of childbirth but naturalized while the child was under eighteen.
+In such cases, a child might have acquired citizenship through the parent's naturalization.

-If one or both of your parents became U.S. citizens before you turned eighteen, please call our office for a consultation regarding citizenship derivation.
+If one or both of your parents became U.S. citizens before you turned eighteen, please contact our office for a consultation regarding citizenship derivation.

 What is the difference between a U.S. Passport and a Naturalization Certificate?